How wildfire smoke affects your health

 Canada warns this could be country’s worst wildfire season on record and smoke might be a problem ‘all summer’

-Air quality has plummeted again this week across large parts of the United States and Canada due to more than 450 wildfires burning north of the border.
+Air quality plummeted across large parts of the United States and Canada again at the end of June as hundreds of wildfires continue to rage out of control north of the border.

 So far, the smoke is yet to reach levels seen earlier this month when plumes darkened skies and made it difficult to breathe in at least 20 states and large parts of Canada.

-Note: This article was updated on Friday, 30 June